Edward L. Ryerson Conservation Area

 A variety of public programs and field trips for school and scout groups are offered here throughout the year.

-Ryerson also hosts popular annual events like Maple Syrup Hikes, Celebrate Spring, Celebrate Fall, and Halloween Hikes.
+Ryerson also hosts popular annual events like Maple Syrup Hikes and Halloween Hikes.
 Stop in at the Welcome Center for a calendar of events and programs, or subscribe to Horizons, our free quarterly magazine.
 You can also read it online.

-Literature comes alive with our Trail Tales bilingual English and Spanish exhibits displayed in a series of seven panels that tell the story of Miss Maple, a lady who flies about, gathering wayward seeds and helping them take root and grow.
+Literature comes alive with our Trail Tales bilingual English and Spanish exhibits displayed in a series of seven panels that tell a story about nature.

-Parents, grandparents and caregivers can hike the half-mile trail with young children, reading the story along the way.
-In addition, the tale leaps off the page through Trail Time activities suggested on each panel that help readers better understand the story’s theme by exploring the nature around them.
-Children are guided to hunt for seeds, pretend to be chipmunks and search for places seeds might take hold.
+The tale leaps off the page through Trail Time activities suggested on each panel that help readers better understand the story’s theme by exploring the nature around them.

-To encourage continued reading, each trail ends with a Little Free Library.
-This wooden box with a hinged door operates on a free-flowing honor system for users to take a book they can keep or return, or to contribute a book.
-The free library is pre-stocked with a selection of nature-related books.
+To encourage continued reading, each trail ends with a Little Free Library, a wooden box pre-stocked with a selection of nature-related books.
+The free library operates on an honor system for users to take a book they can keep or return, or to contribute a book.

 The trail is accessible from the parking lot near Brushwood Center.